The last ever migration of this blog is now complete. This blog is now powered by Octopress and is a statically generated site hosted on Amazon S3.

 I am generally delighted with Octopress as it bundles so many features I need for a blog (Disqus, Google Analytics etc) and is much easier than using raw Jekyll.

-The only vague disppointment is the fact that the entire site is re-published even after a single post has been added.
+The only vague disappointment is the fact that the entire site is re-published even after a single post has been added.
 On my Aspire One netbook, a ‘rake generate’ takes 8 minutes.
 I might try the same process on my work laptop (faster, newer Lenovo Thinkpad) for comparison purposes.

 Inevitably, there is a Jekyll fork that supports incremental deployment but the Octopress author is (understandably) reluctant to base Octopress on a fork that could quickly become stale.